chrisweb/freeMusic.zone/README.md

 Use your command line, go to directory of the application cd /path_to_jam_tweets/

-install python before trying to install hiredis
-(in windows ensure that the correct python path is set by typing this command in your power shell: $env:PYTHON=C:\Python33)
+install python (python version needs to be > 2.5 and < 3.0) before trying to install hiredis (node-gyp dependency needs python) in windows ensure that the correct python path is set by typing this command in your power shell: $env:PYTHON="C:\Python27\python.exe" you also need Microsoft Visual Studio C++ 2012 (VS Express is ok)

 To install the project run this command: npm install